alsa-project/alsa-gobject/README.rst

 Design note
 ===========

-* These libraries are independent of alsa-lib, to operate memory objects in kernel land directly by system calls without alsa-lib's configuration space.
+* These libraries are independent of alsa-lib, to focus on interaction to kernel land directly by system calls without alsa-lib's configuration space.
 * The way to enumerate any device is based on sysfs, programmed with libudev1.